mitthu/dotfiles/README.md

 ### My Bash Functions
 The usage of my bash functions is documented below.
+- `me-update`
-- `me-update`: Updates the castle by updating from this repo..
+  - Updates the castle by updating from this repo..
+- `me-update-repo`
-- `me-update-repo`: Updates the castle by using the update script from the [mitthu/dotfile_deploy](https://github.com/mitthu/dotfiles_deploy) repo.
+  - Updates the castle by using the update script from the [mitthu/dotfile_deploy](https://github.com/mitthu/dotfiles_deploy) repo.